-This year's new list of updates and changes to Google's search result algorithms - 2014.
+Updates and changes to Google's search result algorithms in 2014.

 Need help with any terminology?
 Check our SEO Glossary